ory/ladon/README.md

 ### Regular expressions

-Matching regular expressions has a complexity of `O(n)` and databases such as MySQL or Postgres can not leverage indexes when parsing regular expressions.
+Matching regular expressions has a complexity of `O(n)` ([except](https://groups.google.com/d/msg/golang-nuts/7qgSDWPIh_E/OHTAm4wRZL0J) lookahead/lookbehind assertions) and databases such as MySQL or Postgres can not leverage indexes when parsing regular expressions.
 Thus, there is considerable overhead when using regular expressions.